 The nature of Entrust’s business requires colleagues and third parties with whom we do business to interact regularly with government officials and private sector customers.
 This policy and applicable anti-corruption laws including, but not limited to, the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, the US Foreign Corrupt Practices Act (FCPA), the International Travel Act, the UK Bribery Act, and Canada’s Corruption of Foreign Public Officials Act (CFPOA), establish certain rules and restrictions on those interactions in all countries where Entrust does business.
-Colleagues should be aware of all applicable anti-corruption laws where they are located and in the locations where services will be performed, as well as multilateral development bank (MDB) guidelines, where applicable.
+Colleagues should be aware of all applicable anti-corruption laws, rules, and regulations where they are located and in the locations where services will be performed or that are applicable to a particular project or tender, as well as multilateral development bank (MDB) guidelines, where applicable.

 Entrust strictly prohibits paying, offering to pay, promising to pay, or authorizing the payment of money or anything of value directly or indirectly to a government official or to any other person or entity in order to influence any official act or decision or to secure any other improper advantage in obtaining or retaining business.
 Entrust also strictly prohibits the solicitation or receipt of anything of value from an individual in order to influence an official act or decision by or to secure any other improper business advantage from an Entrust colleague.
 Entrust values its reputation for ethical behavior and recognizes that engaging in bribery or other corrupt behavior would undermine customer and colleague trust.
 No Entrust colleague or third party will ever suffer adverse consequences for refusing to pay a bribe or for refusing to engage in otherwise corrupt behavior even if Entrust loses business as the result of such refusal.

 This policy sets forth the requirements for interacting with government officials and private sector customers on behalf of Entrust.